wh8929/docker_icopy/README.md

    ( need to type your rclone.conf path and sa folder path. default /root/.config/rclone/rclone.conf and /root/accounts )

 * if want to upgrade icopy verion use `docker exec -ti icopy apk add git && git pull`

+icopy and mongodb docker install

+1. follow icopy docker install step 1 and 2.

+2. use start_icopy.sh to start docker.

+p.s. if you want change mongodb user and password, then you need to edit create_admin.js and conf.toml.